-Agency and Partnership, at the time of the \underline{i} carryover allocation, intended for \underline{b} units to be constructed in the Project.
+At the time of the carryover allocation, Agency and Partnership intended for tunits to be constructed in the Project.
 The existing building-by-building allocation pursuant to the carryover allocation does not allow Partnership to maximize the credits allocated to the Project and seriously affects the Project's financial feasibility.
-Thus, the \underline{i} carryover allocation inaccurately reflects the intent of Agency and Partnership at the time the carryover allocation document was prepared.
+Thus, the carryover allocation inaccurately reflects the intent of Agency and Partnership at the time the carryover allocation document was prepared.